patrcoff/blog/content/posts/so_what_is_an_api.md

 Now, in the background, awesomemaths have been working very hard to fix the bug in the `add_numbers` function.
 They also want you to know that they're very sorry for _breaking_ their public API, they promise it won't happen again.

 They've realised that their implementation didn't account for lists with _odd_ numbers of values in them, causing the index out of range error.
 They began modifying their code to handle the scenario but whilst doing so, realised a better way to implement the feature.
-Instead of iterating through the list of numbers in steps of 2, adding the numbers in the list at the index of the step, and the step-plus-one (don't worry if that doesn't make sense, it was intentionally obtuse), they could instead iterate through the list of numbers and simply add each to a running total, so that's what they did.
+Instead of iterating through the list of numbers in steps of 2, adding the numbers in the list at the index of the step, and the step-plus-one using the internal _add_two_numbers function (don't worry if that doesn't make sense, it was intentionally obtuse), they could instead iterate through the list of numbers and simply add each to a running total, so that's what they did.
+They no longer need to use _add_two_nunbers and if they don't use it anywhere else in their code, they could safely remove this function completely from the library.
+As the user is never able to call this function directly, they'll not need to change their code after _add_two_numbers is deleted.

-We don't need to see that though, in their communications they simply state:
+The users don't even need to see any of that, in the library's release communications they simply state:

 `Release 1.3.32 - bug fix in add_numbers function to fix an issue when adding odd sized lists of numbers...`